Providing skills for life

 The idea of continuing to learn to stay fit for the future is at the heart of Unilever.
-And two core beliefs lie behind our approach to this: one, that people with purpose thrive – and two, that we have a duty to help our people adapt to the impact of evolving technologies and ways of working.
-Importantly, this is not something we’re doing to people.
-We’re doing it with them by working closely with individuals and with employee and union representatives to find solutions that work for everyone – not just for our business.
+The core belief underpinning our approach is that people with purpose thrive.
+And to ensure they do thrive, we have a duty to help our people adapt to the impact of evolving technologies and ways of working.
+But this isn’t something we’re doing to people – we’re doing it with them by working closely with individuals and with employee and union representatives to find solutions that work for everyone, not just for our business.

 Our in-house flexible working programme matches people with project opportunities in other business areas and locations to experience different roles and projects and build skills, without having to change their core role.
-The AI-powered platform allows team leaders to resource projects at speed and helps employees develop their skills and build experience in line with their Future-Fit Plan.
+The AI-powered talent marketplace allows our team leaders to resource projects at speed and helps employees develop their skills and build experience in line with their Future-Fit Plan.
 In 2021 for example, Flex allowed us to reprioritise more than 110,000 hours to nearly 1,350 critical projects.

 Flex Experiences in action